tekumara/ray-demo/README.md

 The ray operator creates:

-- a head node running gcs_server, redis-server, raylet
+- a head pod running gcs_server, redis-server, raylet
-- 2 worker nodes running raylet
+- 2 worker pods running raylet
 - a ClusterIP Service

 The [rayproject/ray](https://hub.docker.com/r/rayproject/ray) image is used by the ray operator, head and worker nodes.
 It is 2.5GB (!).
 It is built on python 3.7.
 Alternate images can be specified in [values.yaml](deploy/charts/ray/values.yaml), eg: [nightly-py39-cpu](https://hub.docker.com/r/rayproject/ray/tags?page=1&name=nightly)

-Each pod needs requests 1 CPU, for a total of 4 CPU (ie: operator + head + 2 workers).
+Each pod needs 1 CPU, for a total of 4 CPU (ie: operator + head + 2 workers).

 ## Ingress